...

 Know how to look for cancellations

-• Use an app that can help scan and book sites for you.
-Yep, I just discovered this camping app and it is AMAZING.
+• Use an app that can help scan and book campsites for you.
+I just discovered this camping app and it is AMAZING.
 Not only will it scan for cancellations at the hard-to-get campgrounds, it will actually put it in my cart for me.
 That way, I have 15 minutes to finish booking the site before it is released.
 It’s a game changer!

 • Check for cancellations frequently yourself–especially if you have a flexible schedule and can leave be avilable if something pops up next week.